alexeygrigorev/mlwiki.org/index.php/Weighted_Sum_Model.md

 ---
-title: "Weighted Sum Model"
 layout: default
 permalink: /index.php/Weighted_Sum_Model
+tags:
+- multi-criteria-decision-aid
+- multi-objective-optimization
+title: Weighted Sum Model
 ---

-# Weighted Sum Model

 ## Weighted Sum Model
 In a [MOO](Multi-Objective_Optimization) and [MCDA](MCDA) Problems  there are a set of the "best" (Pareto-optimal) solutions.
 How to decide which one to take?